babolili/SNNC17/guests.md

 				The address is Medicinska föreningen, Nobels väg 10, Solna.
 			</p>
 			<p>
 				The doors open at 22.00 on the 10th of December and the party ends at 05.00 on the 11th of December.
+Late entry ticket holders will be admitted at 02:00.
 			</p>
 			<hr>
 			<h3>